How to Know When Your Car Need Battery Replacement

 5. Corrosion or Swelling

 If you notice any of these signs, it’s best not to wait.
-Many of our customers from Eugene and Thurston Springfield have avoided towing costs by coming in early for a test and replacement.
+Many drivers from Eugene and Thurston Springfield avoid towing by coming in early.

 How Long Does a Car Battery Usually Last?

 Most car batteries last about three to five years.
-But Oregon’s wet winters and cold mornings can shorten that lifespan.
-The battery has to work harder in lower temperatures, which can cause early wear.
+Oregon’s cold, wet winters can shorten that lifespan.

 What Affects the Car Battery Replacement Oregon Cost?

-• Battery Type: Standard lead-acid batteries are usually cheaper, while absorbed glass mat (AGM) batteries cost more but last longer.
+• Battery Type: AGM batteries cost more but last longer.

-• Vehicle Model: Larger vehicles, hybrids, and trucks often require more expensive batteries.
+• Vehicle Model: Larger or hybrid vehicles often need pricier batteries.

 Why Professional Car Battery Replacement Matters